maheshj01/searchfield/CONTRIBUTING.md

 - ✅ Publish the package by running `flutter pub publish --dry-run` and `flutter pub publish`
 - Update Min Flutter Sdk Constraints in pubspec.yaml, if a new flutter API is used and mention the version in the changelog.
 - ✅ Tag the release in github with the version number.

+#### Versioning

+This project follows [Semantic Versioning](https://semver.org/).
+The version X.Y.Z indicates:

+  - X is the major version (backward-incompatible),
+  - Y is the minor version (backward-compatible), and
+  - Z is the patch version (backward-compatible bug fix).

+  This package has two versions:
+  - Stable version: Compatible with the latest stable version of Flutter.
+  - Pre-release version: Compatible with the latest master/beta version of Flutter generally used for testing purposes.